pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0110.md

 ```

 This makes it easy to invoke an async function or method and then assert on what changed after.

-For example, suppose you have a feature that shows a list of useres, and when the view appears
+For example, suppose you have a feature that shows a list of users, and when the view appears you
-you load the users first from a local database, which is quite fast, and then you load the users
+load the users first from a local database, which is quite fast, and then from a network API, which
-from a networ API, which is fresher data but also considerably slower.
-Further, once the fresh
+provides fresher data but is also considerably slower.
+Further, once the fresh users are loaded it
-users are loaded it will save that fresh data back to the local database:
+will save that fresh data back to the local database:

 ```swift
 class UsersModel: ObservableObject {